lbairi/GRC-portfolio/google-workspace-user-management/README.md

 # Google Workspace User Management

-## Overview
+## Compliance Relevance
-This project shows how I managed user accounts and access using Google Workspace.
+This project supports access control and data protection practices by ensuring only authorized users have access to systems and sensitive information.
 ## What I Did
 - Created user accounts
 - Assigned permissions